2 Corinthians 4:1-18 Comments by Stephen Ricker

 * 2 Corinthians 3:6 "He has made us competent as ministers of a new covenant--not of the letter but of the Spirit; for the letter kills, but the Spirit gives life."

->What are some reasons a person loses heart while serving in the ministry given by God and why shouldn't we?
+>What are some reasons a person loses heart while serving in the ministry given by God?
+Why shouldn't we loose heart?

 >2.
 Why is this ministry given by God not a secret affair?
 (2)